Standard Wrench Sizes and Socket Sizes in Order

 • The phrase "righty tighty, lefty loosey" is a mnemonic for remembering the standard threading direction.

-• Some aircraft use a mix of SAE and Metric fasteners, making proper tool selection critical for aviation mechanics.
+• Some aircraft use a mix of SAE and metric fasteners, making proper tool selection critical for aviation mechanics.

 Next time you pick up a wrench, remember that you're holding a piece of engineering history!